aspeer/pagi-time-wasm/README.md

 Demo of running standard PAGI application via WebAssembly (WASM) on a Cloudflare Worker.
-This demo uses the WebDyne build of zeroperl as a WebAssembly instance to pass requests to a Perl PAGI application, using the standard PAGI::Spec variables for $scope, $send and $receive.
-Although it uses the WebDyne build of zeroperl to do this, no WebDyne components are needed and any standard PAGI application should run.
+This demo uses the WebDyne build of zeroperl as a WebAssembly instance to pass requests to a Perl PAGI application, using the standard [https://metacpan.org/dist/PAGI/view/lib/PAGI/Spec.pod](PAGI::Spec) variables for $scope, $receive and $send.
+Although it uses the
+WebDyne build of zeroperl to do this, no WebDyne components are needed and any standard PAGI application should function.

 ## Quick Start